Frequently Asked Questions

 - Yes.
 Our system will automatically label any trainer who has not submitted an annual report as “inactive”.

-- You must also submit the report yourself and not allow your program coordinator to do it for you.
+- You must submit the report yourself and not allow your program coordinator to do it for you.

 How and when do we submit our organization’s annual report?